SamSteffen/School_District_Analysis/README.md

 # School_District_Analysis
-Analyze student funding and the relationship to standardized test scores using Python, Jupyter Notebooks and Pandas.
+An analysis of student funding and the relationship to standardized test score outcomes using Python, Jupyter Notebooks and Pandas.

 # Overview
 The purpose of this analysis is to determine the relationship between funding and student performance outcomes in math and reading for a school district containing 15 high schools.

-Upon completion of an initial analysis of the school district, the findings were as follows:
+Upon completion of an initial analysis of the school district data, the findings were as follows:

 - Total number of students : 39,170
 - Total number of schools : 15